 To answer the question: yes, you’re absolutely able to object to your ex’s claim.
 You’ll have to provide your own version of the schedule your children practiced for those three months, and physical evidence is key—any documents you have that can validate your counter-claim will be hugely helpful in proving your case and revealing the truth.
 Thus, if you’re entering into a divorce and think it’s possible your ex may file a status quo, think ahead and start saving any and all documents, receipts, pictures and other physical proof to be safe.

 As noted, a status quo order should be used as a tool to protect your children and ensure their emotional and physical safety above all else.
 It is not a means of promoting selfish agendas, or getting revenge on your spouse.
 It’s possible that abuse of these orders and false claims can negatively impact your final parenting plan down the line, so check your motives before filing.
 A status quo can be complicated, and due to the immediacy of it, it’s important you’re educated on the matter and go about it correctly.
-Having an attorney to help guide you through the process and advocate for both your parental rights as well as the wellbeing of your children is an invaluable resource.
-Call Landerholm Law today at 503-227-0200 to schedule your Case Evaluation today.
+Having an attorney to help guide you through the process and advocate for both your parental rights as well as the well-being of your children is an invaluable resource.
+Call Pacific Cascade Family Law today at (888) 981-9511 to schedule your case evaluation today.